 In the past, I’ve been inspired to blog about Leadership lessons from a mountain and Leadership lessons from a sea turtle, and many of you were motivated enough to add to these lists.
-Today (stirred by a recent weekend visit to the Calgary Zoo), I thought I’d begin a list of what leadership lessons a penguin can offer.
+Stirred by a visit to the Calgary Zoo, here is a list of what leadership lessons a penguin can offer.

 The penguin is a bird that does not fly.
 With feathers and a beak, it looks like a bird.
 And in most behavioural aspects, it acts like a bird.
 Except of course in this one very significant characteristic … that it cannot fly.
 But what the penguin lacks in flight power it makes up in aquatic grace.
 In the study of bird evolution, paleontologists have determined that many eons ago, the ancient predecessor to today’s modern penguin could fly.
 But over millions of years, penguins’ wings evolved into fins as they adapted to marine life in the Antarctic Ocean.
 And if you’ve ever watched penguins swim, you know that they perform with as much elegance underwater as their avian relatives do in the sky.